cboppert/text_analysis/README.md

 ### Gender
 Look for pronouns such as he and she and output male, female or unknown.
 Unknown when both are found, and unknown when none are found.

+## Running the tests
+The tests exist in the test directory and must be run using make or gmake (on OS X)

+   gmake ct

+Running with ct_run will not start the application and the tests will fail.